pingcap/docs/tidb-cloud/tidb-cloud-budget.md

 2. On the **Billing** page, click the **Budgets** tab.

+For each budget, you can view its name, type, status, amount used, budget amount, period, and scope.

-## Create a budget
+## Create a custom budget

-To create a budget to monitor the spending of your organization or specific projects, take the following steps:
+To create a custom budget to monitor the spending of your organization or specific projects, take the following steps:

 1. In the lower-left corner of the TiDB Cloud console, click <MDSvgIcon name="icon-top-organization" />, and then click **Billing**.